wp-plugins/iubenda-cookie-law-solution/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin for the Iubenda Cookie Law Solution & allows to block the most common widgets to comply with Cookie Laws, particularly fit for Italy.
+A plugin that works with the iubenda Cookie Law Solution that shows a cookie banner & allows blocking prior to consent, particularly fit for Italy.

 == Description ==